Harmon5919/bacs200/bacs200/project/README.md

 to explain the game and gain the reader's interest.
 Some games may be popular enough that no one will want to waste their time watching a video.
 I will want to find a unique thing to say about those games.

-My current list of games I want to talk about:
-Animal Crossing
-Rimworld
-Don't Starve
-Oxenfree
-Night in the Woods

 The story behind this idea:
 Many people are stuck at home right now and are looking for something fun to pass the time.
 There are a lot of games to choose from and a lot of games that are popular right now require a console that may be too expensive.
 I want to make people